Sluthsaber95/react-learning-pk/src/learning-list.md

 - [TestRender](https://reactjs.org/docs/test-renderer.html)
   - Don't see any additional advantages of using it over Enzyme. to keep the testing simple, I will only included whenever necessary, e.g. testing styled-components
 - JS Env Requirements - are self explanatory

+## Topics to Avoid
+Why Not?
+- Component Lifecycle
+  These lifecycle methods will be removed as of React 17 meaning that the code I won't have reverse compatibility; due to there unsafe nature, for [more details](https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html)
+    - componentWillMount() / UNSAFE_componentWillMount()
+    - componentWillUpdate() / UNSAFE_componentWillUpdate()

 Use cases for "Refs"
 - you need to imperatively modify a child outside of the typical dataflow